einfalt4/README-and-feed-me/generator/readme.md

-# Node JS project
+# Project
   ![badge](https://img.shields.io/badge/License-Apache-red)

   ## Description
-  Enter some commands, answer some questions, you get a README!
+  It is a project

   ## Table of Contents